algorand/indexer/docs/Conduit.md

 # Algorand Conduit

-Conduit is a framework which provides reusable components necessary for ingesting blocks from the Algorand blockchain into external applications.
-It is designed around a modular plugin system that allows users to configure their own data pipelines for filtering, aggregation, and storage of transactions and accounts on any Algorand network.
+Conduit is a framework for ingesting blocks from the Algorand blockchain into external applications.
+It is designed as modular plugin system that allows users to configure their own data pipelines for filtering, aggregation, and storage of transactions and accounts on any Algorand network.

 ## Building from source